medic/cht-docs/content/en/apps/reference/app-settings/outbound.md

 relevantLinks: >
 ---

-*Outbound is only available in cht-core 3.5.0 and above*
+*Outbound is only available in CHT Core 3.5.0 and above*

 Outbound push allows configurers to have the creation or editing of CouchDB documents trigger outbound REST requests using the data in that document.
 For example, upon receiving a referral report you could send that referral to an external facility system that will manage and process that event.